amacneil/dbmate/README.md

 drop table if exists users;
 ```

 Both up and down migrations are stored in the same file, for ease of editing.
+Both up and down directives are required, even if you choose not to implement the down migration.

 When you apply a migration dbmate only stores the version number, not the contents, so you should always rollback a migration before modifying its contents.
 For this reason, you can safely rename a migration file without affecting its applied status, as long as you keep the version number intact.

 ### Schema file